Brenda-Okoro/cashi/README.md

 # cashi
-A simple FinTech app using Kotlin Multiplatform that allows users to send a payment to a recipient.
+A simple FinTech app using Kotlin Multiplatform that allows users to send a payment to a recipient and view transaction history.

-Setup Steps
+## Setup Steps

-Clone the repository
+- Clone the repository
 bash git clone https://github.com/Brenda-Okoro/cashi.git cd cashi